Amit-jha98/cpp_DSA_oop/OOP/PYQ.md

 - **(iv)** Friend Class

 **Correct Answer:** **(iii) Singleton Class**
-**Explanation:** A Singleton Class is specifically designed to restrict instantiation to a single object, typically using a private constructor and a static method to provide global access to that instance.
-Other options like Abstract Class (which cannot be instantiated but allows multiple derived objects) do not fit this criterion.
+**Explanation:** A Singleton Class restricts instantiation to one object, typically using a private constructor and a static method (e.g., `getInstance()`).
+Abstract classes prevent direct instantiation but allow multiple derived objects, while "Virtual Class" and "Friend Class" are not standard terms for this purpose.

 ---